microsoft/ccf-app-template/README.md

 [12:00:00.000] Press Ctrl+C to shutdown the network
 ```

-Or, for an SGX-enabled application (unavailable in Github codespace): `$ /opt/ccf/bin/sandbox.sh -p ./libccf_app.enclave.so.signed -e release`
+Or, for an SGX-enabled application (unavailable in development container): `$ /opt/ccf/bin/sandbox.sh -p ./libccf_app.enclave.so.signed -e release`

 In another terminal: